peterwittek/ncpol2sdpa/doc/source/examples.rst

-Example 6: Sparse Relaxation with Chordal Extension
+Example 7: Sparse Relaxation with Chordal Extension
 ===================================================
 This method replicates the behaviour of SparsePOP (Waki et. al, 2008).
-It is invoked by defining the hierarchy as ``"npa_chordal"``.
 The following is a simple example:

 ::